livewire/livewire/docs/validation.md

 </form>
 ```

-The same as when you're not using a form object, any `#[Rule]` attribute validation will be run every time a property is updated.

-However, if you disable this behavior using `realTime: false`, you can manually run a form object's validation using `$this->form->validate()` like so:
+When using form objects, `#[Rule]` attribute validation will be run every time a property is updated.
+However, if you disable this behavior by specifying `realTime: false` on the attribute, you can manually run a form object's validation using `$this->form->validate()`:

 ```php
 public function save()